learn-co-students/git-merge-conflicts-prework/README.md

   doc-brown
 ```

-If you do not see the `doc-brown` branch, you will need to fetch it.
+If you do not see the `doc-brown` branch, you will need to grab it.
-- run `git fetch origin/doc-brown`
+- run `git checkout -t origin/doc-brown`
+(This creates a new branch on your computer that matches the`doc-brown` branch on GitHub)

 Now your output should include both branches. (run `git-branch` again to check.
-If you don't have both branches, grab an instructor or ask a teammate for help.
+If you don't have both branches, grab an instructor or ask a teammate for help.)

 ### Step 2: Make a new merge branch